TMG I

-TMG I is the only studio album by Japanese-based supergroup Tak Matsumoto Group, released on June 23, 2004.
+TMG I is the first studio album by the Japan-based supergroup Tak Matsumoto Group, released on June 23, 2004.
 Eric Martin and Jack Blades, of Mr. Big and Night Ranger fame respectively, wrote all of the lyrics, while Tak Matsumoto, the founder of the band and of B’z fame, was responsible for all of the music.
 The album topped the Oricon Albums Chart, selling over 90,000 copies, while the single "Oh Japan ~Our Time Is Now~" reached number 3 on the Oricon Singles Chart with 98,346 copies and was the 95th best-selling single of the year.